 Tip #1 Keep Buying & Don’t Look

 No, seriously.
 Don’t look.
 It’s an unfortunate part of human psychology that we hate losing.
 We actually feel the pain of loss more than the joy of gain.
 Rather than fight this instinct, let’s acknowledge it and figure out how to work around it.
 Just put your statements aside and commit to not signing in to view your account balances.
-In fact, if you are in your 30’s or 40’s, a market downturn is typically a good buying opportunity.
+In fact, if you are in your 30’s, 40’s or even 50's, a market downturn is typically a good buying opportunity.
 So keep buying into your diversified portfolio, even when that feels counter-intuitive.